hanshanley/multilingual-matryoshka-news/embedding_training/README.md

 ## Scripts

 ### `matryoshka-angie.py`
-- Fine-tunes a backbone encoder (default `intfloat/multilingual-e5-base`) using Matryoshka multi-resolution losses.
+- Fine-tunes a backbone encoder (default `intfloat/multilingual-e5-base`) using Matryoshka multi-granularity losses.
 - Builds batches with `NonRepeatingBatchSampler` so that batched pairs never include transitively similar URLs as artificial negatives.
 - Checkpoints model and optimiser state whenever validation improves.

 ### `modified-angie.py`
 - Implements the AngIE loss with cosine, angle, and contrastive objectives for comparison-style baselines.
-- Shares the same batching strategy and CLI surface as the Matryoshka trainer.
+- Shares the same batching strategy as the Matryoshka trainer.
+This should be used to train more traditional non-Matryoshka style embeddings.

 ## Quick Start